agateownz/w2encdec/README.md

 ## Depends

-* Testes with Node.js v12.10.0, but should work with other versions
+* Tested with Node.js v12.10.0, but should work with other versions

 ## Installing